 Space Center Houston features a multitude of permanent exhibits, attractions and theaters.
 In addition, the venue presents an array of traveling exhibits and events created exclusively by Space Center Houston's creative exhibit team.

-NEW: The space shuttle replica Explorer is now on display at Space Center Houston.
-The 122-foot, 130,000-pound wooden replica is being restored so the public can go inside the capsule as part of a behind-the-scenes look at life inside a space shuttle, an experience only available at Space Center Houston.
-The exhibit is currently under construction and is anticipated to open in Fall 2012.
+NEW: The space shuttle replica Independence is now on display at Space Center Houston.
+The 122-foot, 130,000-pound wooden replica is being restored so the public can go inside the capsule and it's NASA 747 carrier aircraft as part of a behind-the-scenes look at life inside a space shuttle, an experience only available at Space Center Houston.
+The exhibit is currently under construction and will be open to the public January 23, 2016.
 Guests can currently see the outside of the replica, which is positioned in front of the Space Center building.

 Blast-Off is an unparalleled multi-media sensory experience.
 Visitors encounter a dramatic high-definition audio/video extravaganza culminating in a dynamic space shuttle blast off.